 I think people involved in politics make good actors.
 Acting and politics both involve fooling people.
 People like being fooled by actors.
 When you get right down to it, they probably like being fooled by politicians even more.
 A skillful actor will make you think, but a skillful politician will make you never have to think.
 Donna Brazile

 Imagine a small windowless building the size of a small hotel room.
-The people in our thought experiment refer to it as the box.
+The people in our scenario refer to it as the box.
 In many ways its like a hotel room, there’s a bathroom, refrigerator, a bed, desk and computer.
 There’s also a large monitor for watching only a select group of movies and tv shows.

 The purpose of this building is to provide a place for a political candidate to answer a set of questions in a certain amount of time and in doing so provide voters with their understanding, beliefs, strategies and knowledge of some of the problems and situations they will face if they are elected.
 They are given 7 days or less to answer them.
 Before they begin the process they undergo a thorough body search to make sure they have no external or internal hidden information.
 Before the room is used by a candidate it too will be thoroughly searched for any written material or electronic devices that could help the candidate in answering the questions.
 Everything they type must come from memory.
 The computer they will use to answer the set of questions will be specialized for the job with no external ports for data devices like usb sticks or external hard drives.